cncf/tag-env-sustainability/website/content/blog/2023-11-reduce-reuse-rebase-buildpacks.md

 We have a responsibility to think about minimizing the required resources of the software we produce.
 The code we write has an impact on the world, and our choices matter.

-To learn more about the relationship between open source software development any the environment, visit the [Environmental Sustainability Technical Advisory Group (TAG)](https://tag-env-sustainability.cncf.io/)
+To learn more about the relationship between open source software development and the environment, visit the [Environmental Sustainability Technical Advisory Group (TAG)](https://tag-env-sustainability.cncf.io/)